 Excessively long or asymmetric labia can be a source of embarrassment and sometimes physical discomfort for women.
 Often times, this embarrassment can be a hindrance to intimacy in a relationship.
 Labiaplasty, or labial reduction, surgery at our Denver, CO practice can correct this issue and help women to be much more comfortable.

 We have 2 offices conveniently located in the Denver metropolitan area.
 One is just outside of Denver in lovely Golden, Colorado, immediately off 6th Avenue West, and the other is downtown in Cherry Creek, Denver.
 Please schedule a personal consultation to learn what plastic surgery can do for you.
-Simply call (720) 279-1926 or request your complimentary consultationcomplimentary consultation online.
+Simply call (720) 279-1926 or request your consultationconsultation online.

 Before & After Photos